Frank-Raso/To-Do-List/README.md

-Fun TODO list for all those tasks.
+Fun ToDo list for all those tasks.

 ![sample](FinishedEx.png)